monome/crow/readme-development.md

 # crow development setup

 crow development can mean many things, but if you want to write anything beyond a user script, you'll need to setup the dev environment so you can build binaries.
 A binary can then be flash to crow using the DFU bootloader over USB.
-If you want to work on the bootloader itself, or want a slightly easier workflow you'll need an ST-Link and an edge-connector (see below).
+If you want to work on the bootloader itself you'll need an ST-Link and an edge-connector (see below).

 ## Toolchain setup